Skip to content

 Originally, a club that was cracked did not count as broken or significantly damaged – much to Matt Fitzpatrick’s fury.

-But in a revision to the rule, which came into effect on January 1, 2025, a club is now broken “or the damage significant” if “the club face is visibly cracked or deformed (including when it has a chip or minor dent but not when it is only scratched)”.
+But in a revision to the rule, which came into effect in 2025 and was revised at the start of 2026, a club is now broken “or the damage significant” if “the club face is visibly cracked or deformed (including when it has a chip or minor dent but not when it is only scratched)”.

 Got a question for our expert?